 I had the Hungarian Goulash and Lisa ordered the Viener Schnitzel.
 They had Bohemian Sauerbraten (Svikova) with lingonberries on the menu but unfortunately it was not available the day we visited.
 The goulash was among the best I have ever had, lovely soft chunks of beef accompanied by heavenly soft sliced dumplings and a sweet and sour red cabbage.
 This particular Goulash often goes by the name, “Vienna style Goulash”.
 In Hungarian cuisine, traditional “gulyásleves” (literally “goulash soup”), “bográcsgulyás”, pörkölt, and paprikás were thick stews made by cattle herders and stockmen.
 Garlic, tomato, caraway seed, bell pepper, and wine are optional.
 One may alternatively prepare these dishes as soups rather than stews.
 Excepting paprikás, the Hungarian stews do not rely on a flour or roux for thickening and they do not include tomatoes as in the American tradition.
 They also had Szegedin Goulash which is prepared in a creme sauce.

 The Veal Schnitzel was so much better than we had in Vienna that there is literally no comparison, the picture above shows the dry tasteless Schnitzel we had in Vienna.
 The breading was now filled with subtle but lovely flavors, the veal was moist, the gravy delicious and we could have eaten a whole plate of the sweet and sour cabbage.
 The reviews on TripAdvisor generally agreed with our love of the food at Euro Grill.
 It has received a 2013 Certificate of Excellence and there were reviews of people who came from Denver specifically to eat at this restaurant.
 We would certainly eat here again, even if it meant driving up from Denver.
 The menu is full of other things I would like to try and Czech beers I would like to taste.
 The visit to Georgetown coupled with the delicious lunch we had at Euro Grill made for a wonderful day.
-If you are visiting Colorado, consider Euro Grill for lunch in Georgetown.
+Sadly, the pandemic led to the closure of the Eurogrill restaurant.
+I hope they return.

 Euro Grill: http://www.eurogrillrestaurant.com/